Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 Skipper CCDs use multiple non-destructive reads to average read noise down to deeply sub-electron levels and thereby count photons \cite{Tiffenberg:2017gsa}.
 Recent advances in semiconductor fabrication technology have made possible thick, fully depleted, photon counting p-channel Skipper CCDs like those used by Ref.~\citenum{Tiffenberg:2017gsa}.
 These p-channel Skippers, developed at the Lawrence Berkeley National Laboratory (LBNL), have important advantages for space astrophysics including excellent radiation tolerance and QE greater than 80\% at 940~nm.
 However, the primary challenge for using LBNL's Skipper CCDs in space is radiation nonetheless.
 Although p-channel Skipper CCDs do not degrade in space like n-channel CCDs, they require short exposure times to minimize cosmic ray disturbance.
 This is on account of the $\approx200~\mu$m thick silicon that is used to achieve good near-IR QE.
 As a practical matter, p-channel Skipper exposure time will need to be on the order of one minute to limit cosmic ray disturbance to about 10\% of pixels, requiring additional amplifier outputs \,---\, the recently developed Multi-Amplifier Sensing CCD\cite{botti2023} is a step toward this.

-We define Scenario D as Scenario C with the EMCCD's performance parameters replaced with those listed in Table \ref{table:detector_summary}.
-We adopt the performance parameters listed in Table \ref{table:detector_summary} and a wavelength-dependent raw QE curve.
-Figure \ref{fig:QE} shows the raw QE curve for the Skipper CCD as a black solid line.
+We define Scenario D as Scenario C with the EMCCD's performance parameters replaced with the Skipper CCD parameters listed in Table \ref{table:detector_summary}.
+Here we define QE as the traditional quantum efficiency, i.e., the number of photoelectron groups created per photon received.
+We define dQE as the ``detective" QE, a factor specific to EMCCDs discussed in Ref. \citenum{morrissey2023}.

+Figure \ref{fig:QE} shows our adopted raw QE curve for the Skipper CCD as a black solid line.
 For yield calculations, we are interested in a bandpass-integrated QE.
 For exoplanet detections, we assume the detection wavelength is centered in the bandpass as usual and integrate over a bandwidth of 20\%, resulting in the blue dashed line that we adopt for detection raw QE.
 For spectral characterizations, we work with the longest wavelength of the bandpass to ensure the exoplanet is exterior to the coronagraph IWA over the whole bandpass.
 Using the single QE value at this wavelength would be doubly conservative, as the QE curve drops rapidly near 1000 nm.
 Thus, for spectral characterizations, we integrate the QE over a 20\% bandpass with longest wavelength given by the $x$-axis of Figure \ref{fig:QE}, resulting in the red dashed line.
 We note that this detail is critical: the bandpass-integrated QE over the water vapor absorption feature near 1000 nm is twice that of the QE at 1000 nm.
 Future studies should investigate the impact of realistic QE curves on water vapor retrievals near 1000 nm.

 \begin{landscape}

 \end{landscape}

 Figure \ref{fig:yield_vs_design_change} shows the resulting yield distribution for Scenario D in green.
 EEC yield increases by 17\%, and $P_{25}$ increases to 0.94 and 0.71 when excluding and including $\sigma_{\eta_{\Earth}}$, respectively.
 Figure \ref{fig:tdist_vs_design_change} shows that the characterization times decrease as well, by an additional factor of 1.5.